Navigate this page

 Young person’s transition to adult social care

-You can find out more information about Adult Social Care on the Learning Disabilities Service page on the Somerset Council website.
+You can find out more information about Adult Social Care on our Social Care – What we do page.

-To make a referral, young people, families and professionals can complete the referral form or contact Customer Contact by:
+To make a referral, young people, families and professionals can complete the referral form below.

 Back to top